tikicode/csf/csf_assign04/README.txt

 TODO: write a brief summary of how each team member contributed to the project.

+Taran worked on the merge_sort method mostly and Arijit worked on the main mostly.
+Both Arijit and Taran debugged and commented the code as well as worked on the experimentation.

 REPORT

 TODO: add your report according to the instructions in the